Does water quality impact the hair?

 Effect Of Soft Water on Hair

 Soft water can actually help you change the texture of your hair and leave it healthier!
-Since it doesn’t contain any hard minerals, it doesn’t react with shampoos or causes any buildup on the scalp.
-What’s more, soft water can help shampoos lather better, which means that you can get the maximum benefits by using minimal amounts of hair product.
+Since it contains way lower levels of hard minerals, it doesn’t react with shampoos or cause any buildup on the scalp.
+What’s more, soft water can help shampoos lather better, which means that you can get the maximum benefit by using minimal amounts of hair product.

-Sometimes it may feel as if soft water is making your hair ‘slippery’- this only means that your hair is being moisturised by your scalp’s natural oils, and is nothing to worry about!
+Sometimes it may feel as if soft water is making your hair ‘slippery’- this only means that your hair is being moisturised by your scalp’s natural oils.

 How to Prevent Hair Damage due to Water Quality?

 1. Use a water softener or shower head filter